 Many projects still have openings available, and one of these opportunities may fulfill practicum, elective, or internship credit requirements depending on your academic program.
 Students can participate 8–30 hours per week on projects over the course of the semester.
 All majors are encouraged to apply; however, internship credit requirements vary and must be approved by your major’s department.

 RBDC Projects are called Applied Learning Projects (ALPS) and have varying degrees of time commitment required.
-Learn more about Applied Learning Projects (ALPS) Basic (8–10 hours per week elective or internship credit) here, and learn more about ALPS Advanced (20–30 hours per week, traditional internship) here.
+Get information about ALPS Basic (8–10 hours per week elective or internship credit), and about ALPS Advanced (20–30 hours per week, traditional internship).